snorrena/dropInRegistration/README.md

 # dropInRegistration

+Technical stack:

+   dropInRegistration is a java based application that uses java server pages and a sqlite database on the backend.
+The app is designed to be packaged as a war file for execution inside an java application server such as Tomcat.

 What does the app do?

 dropInRegistration is a web application for managing a small group of hockey players who play drop hockey every Friday evening at Britannia Rink